 V. Agra by Kanu Behl

-According to the released by the Ministry of Home Affairs, one woman reports sexual assault every 15 minutes in India, stemming from the sexual repression prevalent in our society.
+According to the 2018 annual crime report released by the Ministry of Home Affairs, one woman reports sexual assault every 15 minutes in India, stemming from the sexual repression prevalent in our society.
 Agra is one of the rare films that addresses the gender based violence that arises from the segregation and social taboos surrounding interaction between men and women.
 Reminiscent of the graphic viscerality of filmmakers like Gaspar Noé, the character study of Guru who works at a call centre and wants to build an extension in the cramped apartment he shares with his family, is uncomfortably immersive in the way it unpacks the aggressive fantasies springing from unsated sexuality.

 Directed and co-written by Kanu Behl, Agra throws a wrench in the ostensible respectability of gender relations, baring the moist underbelly of a diseased generation overstimulated by dating apps but underserved by the Victorian stigma around lovemaking that still persists in the collective consciousness of our country.